richafnu/Viva/Viva/insights/advanced/analyst/publish-reports.md

 #### Publish

-Once these details have been filled out, select **Publish** to publish your report.
+Once you’ve filled out the details, select **Publish** to publish your report.

-Upon publishing, the card is available immediately on recipients’ Viva Insights app homepage.
-A Teams notification is sent to recipients during their working hours displaying the card, if the recipient hasn’t seen the card already.
-Recipients can only receive up to one Teams notification a day, so if you publish multiple reports, notifications might be suppressed.
-If recipients haven’t accessed the card after some time, they’ll receive a reminder notification.
+Upon publishing, the card is available immediately on recipients' Viva Insights app home page.
+A Teams notification is sent to recipients during their working hours displaying the card, if the recipient hasn't already seen the card.
+Recipients can only receive up to one Teams notification a day, so keep that in mind if you publish multiple reports in a single day.
+If recipients haven't accessed the card after some time, they'll receive a reminder notification.

-Finishing our example:
+#### Finishing our example

 The published card appears for recipients to view.
 When the recipient selects **Open**, they'll be taken to the URL you provided.